 Some of my red flags when considering books about donor conception include:

-Books that emphasize parental feelings and experiences (e.g., statements about how much treatment cost, how hard the process was, or how sad parents were to not have a child).
+Books that emphasize parental feelings and experiences (e.g., statements about how much treatment cost, how hard the process was, or how sad parents were not to have a child).

 Books that generalize how “all” donor-conceived people, parents, or donors feel or suggest there is only one right way to talk about donor conception (e.g., statements that suggest that all donor-conceived people should be thankful or insist on using only one term to describe the donor or siblings).